lojithv/social-network-template/README.md

 # The Network

- A Node.js template for creating a social network.
+A Node.js template for creating a social application.

 # Getting started